arximboldi/lager/doc/modularity.rst

 In this section, we have seen how to combine and decorate models to create more complex applications.
-However, we are still using one central, big, single store.
+However, we are still using one single big central store.
 That is the normal mode of operation of Lager, which was designed to write interactive software using the unidirectional data-flow architecture.
 Most of the application is agnostic to the store anyways.
 Having a single store means we have a single place where mutation happens, which helps us avoid race conditions and eases testing and debugging the application.

-But there are indeed cases where it might be interesting to have multiple stores.
+But there are indeed cases where it might be useful to have multiple stores.
 Since a store is associated to one event loop and a thread, you may want to use multiple stores to increase the parallelism of the app.

-The `Actors programming model`_ is a paradigm of concurrent computing that involves independenting entities communicating with eachother via messages, as opposed to using shared memory.
-A Lager :cpp:class:`store<lager::store>` can be considered an Actor, to which you send messages using the :cpp:func:`dispatch()<lager::store::dispatch>` method.
-A store can communicate with other actors using effects or the view function.
+The `Actors programming model`_ is a paradigm of concurrent computing that is based around independent entities, known as *actors*, that communicate with eachother via messages, as opposed to using shared memory.
+A :cpp:class:`lager::store` can be considered an Actor, to which you send messages using the :cpp:func:`dispatch()<lager::store::dispatch>` method.
+A store can communicate with other actors using :ref:`effects` or :ref:`views`.

-Architecting your application around multiple actor stores that talk to eachother is a powerful to build distributed systems.
+Architecting your application around multiple actor stores that talk to eachother is a powerful tool to build distributed systems.
 You can use the store event loop interface to flexibly configure the level of parallelism for these intercommunicating entities.
 Furthermore, if you make your actions serializable, you can further scale up your application by having actors run seamlessly on different machines,